sakra/FindMathematica/README.md

 Usage
 -----

-To find the newest *Mathematica* installation in a CMake listfile, run the `find_package`
+To find the newest *Mathematica* installation in a CMake list file, run the `find_package`
 command:

     find_package(Mathematica)